upinn29/upinnsecretsandroid/README.md

 </p>

 Android library for consuming protected secrets from the [Upinn](https://upinn.tech).
-It offers secure on-device authentication and retrieval of encrypted secrets from your backend using a native Rust-based integration.
+It offers secure on-device authentication and retrieval of encrypted secrets.

 ---